tuni56/sales-data-pipeline/README.md

 - Business decisions are delayed or based on inconsistent metrics
 - Data quality issues propagate to dashboards and ML models

-This project provides a **scalable, reliable, and AWS-ready data pipeline** that standardizes ingestion, enforces data quality, and delivers analytics-ready datasets for BI and downstream machine learning use cases.
+This project provides a **scalable and reliable batch data pipeline** that standardizes ingestion, enforces data quality, and delivers analytics-ready datasets for BI and downstream machine learning use cases.

 ---

 ## Architecture Overview

-The pipeline follows a **Lakehouse architecture** implemented on object storage and organized into three logical layers:
+The pipeline follows a **Lakehouse architecture** organized into three logical layers:

 - **Bronze Layer**
   Raw, immutable data ingestion from APIs and CSV files.